sdoerger/One-Line-Try-Catch-and-Error/README.md

-Certainly!
-Here's a sample README for your project, which includes the helper functions `tryCatch` and `assertError`:

----

-# Try Catch Helper Util
+# One Line Try Catch and Error

 This repository contains utility functions designed to make try catch and error-handling in Deno applications a tiny notch more easier and more convenient.
 Inspired my Go.